menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Selma has relatively fewer families with younger children, and/or college students.
 Combined, this makes Selma a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Selma is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Selma does not have a public transit system used by locals to get to and from work.

 Demographics